fwilleke80/Pulse/docs/USER_GUIDE.md

 ## Creating and editing a monitor

-A monitor editor is divided into five sections.
+The monitor editor is divided into five sections.

 ### Schedule